vinayakjoshi04/AI-Story-Generator-GenAI-Project/README.md

 - Audio playback may not work in some browsers due to autoplay policies
 - PDF generation supports Latin-1 encoding (some special characters may not display correctly)
 - Story length is limited by the AI model's context window
+- First load may be slow due to Render's free tier cold start (30-60 seconds)

 ## 📄 License